codepath/opencyber-password-lab/instructions/lab_part1.md

 ### Step 0: The "What" and "Why" of password hashes

 > [!NOTE]
-> This section provides key background information the importance of password hashing and the risks of storing passwords in plain text.
+> This section provides key background information about the importance of password hashing and the risks of storing passwords in plain text.
 The actual lab instructions begin in Step 1.

 Let's say you are the lead developer of PathCode.com, a social media website.
 When users sign up, they create a password.
 They expect to be able to use this password to log in, over and over again.